-A. The public place or portion thereof to be used;

-B. The use proposed to be made;

-C. The plans and specifications for any utility or structure proposed in or on the public place; and or current SM( the Office of this City Clerk

-D. Any existing public improvements, utilities or structures in the area to be used and any trees that may be affected.

-E. If the proposed use is related to a Master Use Permit, the identification of the permit file and any special conditions affecting the proposed use.
+- A. The public place or portion thereof to be used: - B. The use proposed to be made; - C. The plans and specifications for any utility or structure proposed in or on the public place; and - D. Any existing public improvements, utilities or structures in the area to be used and any trees that may be affected. - E. If the proposed use is related to a Master Use Permit, the identification of the permit file and any special conditions affecting the proposed use.

-USE AND OCCUPATION PERMITS